What Is a Shower Chair?

 Main Usage

-As its name implies, this is a highly-specialized type of seating.
-Its design is optimized for use in the bath or shower, providing users with limited mobility a greater degree of independence.
-Its main aim is to help reduce the risk of slips and falls while bathing.
+As its name implies, this is a highly specialized type of seating.
+Its design is optimized for use in the bath or shower, providing users with limited mobility and greater independence.
+It aims to help reduce the risk of slips and falls while bathing.

-They are used to facilitate transferring a person from a wheelchair and into the shower chair.
-This added piece of equipment is not always required, of course, depending on the mobility of the user in question.
+They facilitate transferring a person from a wheelchair into a shower chair.
+Of course, depending on the user’s mobility, this added piece of equipment is not always required.

-Note that shower chairs are not considered Durable Medical Equipment, and as such, are not covered under Medicare Part B.
+Shower chairs are not considered Durable Medical Equipment or covered under Medicare Part B.

 Types of Shower Chairs